B2B vs DTC Fulfillment: Key Operational Differences for Ecommerce Brands

 ## 4. SLA Expectations: Consumer Speed vs Retail Compliance Windows

 DTC SLAs are customer-facing.
+The common expectations are:

 - same-day or next-day order turnaround,